 One award is made each year to a non-Indian student who is a national of and ordinarily resident in a country (outside of India) which is categorized as Other Low Income Countries or Least Developed Countries on the DAC List of ODA Recipients.
 This list can be found here.

 In addition, for the non-Indian scholarship, the following eligibility criteria apply:

-- You should have a first-class undergraduate or master's degree;
+- You should have a first-class undergraduate degree;

 - You must not already hold a degree from a university outside of your home country (this rule does not apply to study undertaken whilst in receipt of a Felix Scholarship); and